-Minnesota's Comprehensive Quality Strategy is an overarching and dynamic continuous quality improvement strategy integrating processes across Minnesota's Medicaid program.
-Measures and processes related to the programs affected by the Reform 2020 waiver are included in the Comprehensive Quality Strategy.
-An updated Comprehensive Quality Strategy was submitted to CMS on May 25, 2018 and posted on the DHS Quality Improvement web site for direct download.
+Minnesota's comprehensive quality strategy is an overarching, comprehensive and dynamic continuous strategy integrating all aspects of the quality improvement programs, processes and requirements across Minnesota's Medicaid program, Medical Assistance.
+A draft of the updated Comprehensive Quality Strategy was submitted to CMS on May 25, 2018 and posted to the DHS Quality Improvement web site for direct download.